 Paul defended the doctrinal basis of the Gospel of Jesus Christ against all attacks by false teachers.
 Evil men with evil motives attacked the Galatians, trying to teach them a new gospel, that was not really a gospel at all.
 The Galatians were deserting Christ, by adopting this false gospel.
 So many believers think that doctrine does not really matter.
 In Galatians, Paul described the close link between the Gospel that saved you from sin by faith, and the same Gospel that keeps you safely in Christ, without doctrinal distortion, so that you are not disturbed.
 If you find that you have been wandering away from close fellowship with Christ, or if you are disturbed in your faith, read with me today and consider whether you have been disturbed in your basic understanding of the Gospel.
 Truth from God will always shape our lives in Christ, and the absence of that truth from God in our lives will always disturb every true believer.
 So, today, we will study the danger of false teachers wearing sheep’s clothing, who come into the fellowship, spreading their false teachings.

 Let Him Be Accursed.
-In Galatians 1:9, page 1819, Paul drove home his point again regarding false teachers.
+In Galatians 1:9, Paul drove home his point again regarding false teachers.
 No matter who comes, listen to the message of the preacher.
 If that message does not match the Gospel of Jesus Christ preached by Paul, and received previously by the Galatians, that man must be accursed.
 The message always trumps the messenger.
 I frequently tell people at the beach that I do not care what your preacher said.
 I do not care what your priest said.
 I do not care what your church said.
 I often add that I do not expect my friends to care about what I said.
 The sole authority for the Gospel of Jesus Christ is the Bible itself.
 It contains the revelation of Jesus Christ, and it is complete and without error of any kind in the original autographs.
 As you read this study, do not focus upon my words, but consider the Bible verses we are reading.
 My words should help you understand the Word of God.
 Jesus must always be the focus of our study, and never the messenger.
 If the messenger speaks a different Gospel, then that messenger, even me, must be accursed.
 Paul warns us never to get caught up in the cult of personality, but look beyond the messenger to the message.
 See if the doctrine comes from the Bible, or if it contradicts the Bible.
 God will always help us know the truth when we rely upon Him and His word.